Skip to main content

 Scope of Practice: Counseling Services

-Counseling Services at the Center for Health and Counseling are here to help students deal with obstacles and challenges so they can achieve success with their academic and personal goals while at SLCC.
+Counseling Services at the Center for Health & Counseling are here to help students deal with obstacles and challenges so they can achieve success with their academic and personal goals while at SLCC.
 Some reasons students may seek out therapy/come to counseling may include:

 • Test anxiety